hughjazzman/tisc/Stage1/README.md

 Given the simple password, I used a brute force attack on 6 character hex values, with only 16^6 possible combinations.
 At first, I tried to count up from 0, but it seemed to take forever, so I tried counting down from `ffffff`.

-Evetuall there was an output:
+Evetually there was an output:

 ``` bash
 $ ./bruteforce.py
 Password found:b1aa40